rve/DM-Lab/README.md

 For lab machines,

 ```
-wget path/to/anaconda.sh
+wget link/to/anaconda.sh
 bash anaconda.sh
 ```
-check the lab wiki (week 1) for how to connect `jupyter notebook` remotely.
+Check the lab wiki (week 1) for how to connect `jupyter notebook` remotely.

 ### Setting up